 1. Have An Early And Light Dinner

 Like the age old saying goes, ‘have breakfast like a king and dinner like a beggar’, ensure that your dinner is the lightest meal of the day.
 Restrict it to small portions and have more salads also avoid binge-eating.
 Make sure that you finish dinner by 8 pm daily.
-The best way to prevent overeating during dinner time is by having a balanced lunch.

 2. Hit The Sack Early